How surveillance technology can help cities achieve their sustainability goals

 Continually exploring opportunities to support sustainability

-While the examples in this post are just a few examples of where video surveillance and other sensors can directly support the achievement of the SDGs, along with the recent research undertaken by ESI ThoughtLab (the full findings of which can be found in this ebook) it’s clear that technology and data are central to success.
-If the last decade has taught us anything, it’s that the pace of technological advancement is extraordinary.
+While these are just a few examples of where video surveillance and other sensors can directly support the achievement of the SDGs, along with the research undertaken by ESI ThoughtLab, it’s clear that technology and data are central to success.

-Almost every decision a city authority makes should be seen through the lens of its contribution towards (or against) the SDGs.
-The combination of the commitment from city authorities and innovations in technology – including from Axis and its partners – give us cause for optimism.
+Almost every decision a city authority makes should be seen through the lens of its contribution towards (or against) SDGs.
+These latest commitments from city authorities and innovations in technology – including from Axis and its partners – give us cause for optimism.